StevenReitsma/sonnet/README.md

 We have also created a database with prognostic demographic data based on existing demographic data on a district level.
 We predicted the demographics per district for the upcoming 10 years.
 We also added the average roof quality per district by scraping the [ZonAtlas](http://www.zonatlas.nl/home/), which tells you whether your roof is suitable for solar panels.

 *Solar panel forecast*<br>
-We combine the two databases to predict solar panel growth on a disctrict level.
+We combine the two databases to predict solar panel growth on a district level.
 ![](https://media.giphy.com/media/g0vi8yyDDg7dsYvND8/giphy.gif)

 *Station capacity forecast*<br>